Hawaii is one of the most beautiful places in the world. It’s the 50th and most recent state of the United States of America (since 1959).

-For our detailed things to do and see list, please read the individual destination guides (links below) for each Hawaiian islands.
+For our detailed things-to-do list, please read the individual destination guides (links below) for each Hawaiian island.

 In Oahu, the Waikiki neighborhood is its center for dining, nightlife, and shopping.
 It is the best hotspot for travelers.
 The shores of Oahu are known for surfing even in the winters.
 Rolling pineapple fields are a pleasant sight.
 Do not miss the famous Waikiki beach.
 Pearl Harbor is a popular historical site related to the World War II attack.
 It includes the USS Arizona Memorial warship.

 You can visit the diverse national parks of Haleakala national park or trek on Ala Kahakai National Historic Trail in the island of Maui.
 Maui has delightful roads winding through its volcanic mountains.
 In the midst of the scenery are resorts for you to slow down, chill, and relax.

 Kauai is a gem when it comes to natural scenery.
 It has got its seven wonders which are hard to miss.
 Behold the magnificence of Waimea Canyon.
 Enjoy the refreshing NaPali coast.

 Read: Big Island (Hawaii) Destination Guide – Main Page

 Hawaii is the largest of them all.
 It also has an active Volcano called Mauna Loa.
 Here, you can experience the gorgeous beaches, or visit the lush coffee plantations.
 Hilo is the largest city among the islands, and a must visit.